 - Flanders & Swann's "The Elephant" has these lines: "I suffer from schizophrenia/It comes on me in spells/Sometimes I'm King of Armenia/And others I'm Orson Welles!"

-- In Fallout: New Vegas almost all Nightkin have developed Schizophrenia due to constant stealthboy use.
-For the most point the trope is averted: the Nightkin's illness is portrayed very tragically, especially for the Courier's companions Lily and Dog/God.
-The two times the trope's played straight is with Tabitha, a cult leader and Radio DJ, and the Brooks Tumbleweed Ranch "Wind Brahmin Salesman."
+- In Fallout: New Vegas, the Nightkin, a sub-type of super mutant, have developed Schizophrenia due to constant exposure to Stealth Boy technology.
+For the most part, the trope is averted: their struggle with a mental disorder is portrayed very tragically, especially for two that act as the Courier's companions: Lily* (base game) and Dog/God* (Dead Money add-on).
+Only twice in the entire game is the trope played straight: Tabitha, a cult leader and Radio DJ, and the Brooks Tumbleweed Ranch "Wind Brahmin Salesman."

 - Harry Potty plays up Harry hearing the Basilisk to look like this in its Chamber of Secrets spoof.